 Because of the success of my figurative and personal portrait paintings I am now regularly commissioned to paint portraits.
 During these portrait sessions I work closely with a client to create an artwork that is a good likeness of a person or place, but at the same time drawing on my own personal observations and to add a feeling of personality within the image.

-Graduating from Glasgow School of Art in 1991, Fiona fell into teaching art, design and animation for 13 years in Universities and colleges in Northern England and Scotland.
+After graduating from Glasgow School of Art in 1991, Fiona pursued a 13 year career teaching art, design and animation in Universities and colleges in Northern England and Scotland.
 In 1999 she moved back to Scotland and discovered the Glasgow Print Studio where her love of making pictures was reborn.
 In 2005, Fiona left full time teaching to work as a full time as an artist and printmaker.
 She currently works from a WASPS Artist’s studio in Glasgow, Scotland.

-BA (Hon’s) Glasgow School of Art, and graduating in 1991
+BA (Hons) Glasgow School of Art, graduating in 1991

-Post Graduate in animation at the University of Teesside 1992
+Post Graduate in Computer Animation (3D CAGTA) at the University of Teesside 1992

 Self Employed, full time as an artist and designer from 2005 -present